zopefoundation/Products.CMFDefault/docs/api/Actor_Reviewer.rst

 Reviewer Goals
 ==============

 * Collaborate with content creators to ensure the quality and timeliness of site content.

-    - "Browse content submitted for review and publication":BrowseSubmittedForReview
+- :doc:`BrowseSubmittedForReview`

-       o Brief description of the Action box, with pointers back to where this is set up in the skin.
+  - Brief description of the Action box, with pointers back to where this is set up in the skin.

-       o Pending lists
+  - Pending lists

-    - "Approve content for publication":ApproveForPublication
+- :doc:`ApproveForPublication`

     This should mainly be a pointer back into "Browse content submitted for review and publication"

 * React quickly to resolve issues with published content.

-    - "Remove content from public site":UnpublishContent
+  - :doc:`UnpublishContent`